Updated January 7, 2023Reading Time: 5 minutes

 We’re helping many of our clients work through this uneasy time where COVID-19 is changing how they do business.
-The following are some COVID 19 FAQs we’ve answered over the last several weeks.
+The following are questions we’ve answered over the last several weeks.

 - What should I do about my Google My Business (GMB) listing?

 If you haven’t already, be sure to update your GMB listing so it accurately reflects your business operations.
 For many businesses, their offices may be closed yet their employees are working remotely.
 It’s important to reflect that information.
 You can also take advantage of adding a post, communicating how customers can reach you.
 Note: due to COVID-19, GMB functionality and support may be limited.

 - Should I stop my online advertising campaigns?

 Even though most of us are sheltering in place, it’s not stopping us from working, shopping, and streaming entertainment.
 If you’re able to fulfill customer’s needs for your product or service, we recommend continuing with your online advertising strategy.
 For some clients, we’ve found that there’s an opportunity to gain market share while some advertisers scale back or stop their campaigns.

 At a minimum, we recommend that our clients continue their brand campaigns.
 Brand campaigns are specifically designed to build and retain brand awareness.
 When customers search for your brand name, a brand ad — along with your organic listing — should appear on the Search Engine Results Page (SERP).